HeikoBecker/Dandelion/README.md

 the low-level approximation function for approximating a single elementary function with a single polynomial and proves soundness of this function.

-Theorem 4 from section 3 is proven in file `transcApproxSemScript.sml` as `approxTransc_sound`.
+Theorem 4 (First Phase Soundness) from section 3 is proven in file `transcApproxSemScript.sml` as `approxTransc_sound`.
 Variants of Theorem 5 are proven for the supported elementary function in file `mcLaurinApproxScript.sml` if they are not provided by HOL4.
 Variants of Theorem 6 are proven for the supported elementary functions in file `approxPolyScript.sml`.